 - Now what?
 Define your expectations in the body of the message.
 Do you want your recipients to act, respond, read, or is the email FYI only?

 - One topic.
 Include only one topic per message.
-If this isn’t possible, then describe and number multiple topics as in 5 items to add to the Wednesday meeting agenda.
-Put action items or questions on separate lines so they stand out and get noticed.
+If this isn’t possible, then describe and number multiple topics, such as 5 items to add to the Wednesday meeting agenda.
+Put action items or questions on separate lines, so they stand out and get noticed.

 - Watch for automation.
 When you type the addresses for your message, check who is getting your email.
 Using the AutoComplete feature, Outlook will attempt to auto-fill an email address that may not be your intended recipient.